Generate VHT-Data field

 applies to all users.
 If specified as a row vector or binary matrix, the

 setting for each user is specified in the corresponding column, as an

 integer in the interval [1, 127] or the corresponding binary vector.

-The scrambler initialization used on the transmission data follows the process described in IEEE® Std 802.11™-2012, Section 22.214.171.124 and IEEE Std 802.11ad™-2012, Section 21.3.9.
+The scrambler initialization used on the transmission data follows the process described in IEEE® Std 802.11™-2012, Section 126.96.36.199 and IEEE Std 802.11ad™-2012, Section 21.3.9.
 The header and data fields that follow the scrambler initialization field (including data padding bits) are scrambled by XORing each bit with a length-127 periodic sequence generated by the polynomial S(x) = x7+x4+1.
-The octets of the PSDU (Physical Layer Service Data Unit) are placed into a bit stream, and within each octet, bit 0 (LSB) is first and bit 7 (MSB) is last.
-The generation of the sequence and the XOR operation are shown in this figure:
+The octets of the PSDU are placed into a bit stream and, within each octet, bit 0 (LSB) is first and bit 7 (MSB) is last.
+This figure shows the generation of the sequence and the XOR operation.